rishi-analytics/supply-chain-analytics-specialization/Course 2: course-1-business-intelligence/Module 2- Industry Analysis.md

 - **Median ≠ Mean**: Median is not skewed by outliers, offering a clearer sense of typical firm size.
 - If **median rises but total falls** → the bottom half of companies are doing better, but large firms might be shrinking.

+- ## 📦 Market Analysis Summary– Finland's Food Delivery Industry

+This mini-project focused on analyzing the **food delivery sector in Finland**, drawing insights from the broader **consumer discretionary** and **consumer staples** industries.

+The analysis reveals a **scaling market with strong revenue figures**, high operating costs, and slim yet **positive profit margins**.
+Despite heavy COGS and SG&A expenses, the sector demonstrates **operational resilience**, indicating a phase of **growth and reinvestment** rather than immediate profitability.
+The positive net income margin highlights the sector's potential to stabilize and expand, especially as digital adoption and consumer convenience drive demand.

+Overall, the food delivery industry in Finland is **cost-heavy but promising**, with signals pointing toward long-term scalability and platform-driven efficiency gains.

+👉 You can view the full analysis dashboard at [https://www.scdata.ai/project/57933](https://www.scdata.ai/project/57933)